Facing Messi & co has me ready for Haaland - Hendry

 "The more games you play at that level, the more confidence it gives you and I am lucky enough to have played quite a few games at that level now."

-Hendry started the season being sent on loan to Cremonese in Serie A and then missed three months with a knee injury shortly after facing Benfica back at Brugge in the Champions League knockout stages in February.
+Hendry started the season on loan at Cremonese in Serie A and then missed three months with a knee injury shortly after facing Benfica back at Brugge in the Champions League knockout stages in February.

-However, he was back in his club starting line-up for the final three games of the season and his chances of adding to his 21 caps has been increased by the absence through injury of Grant Hanley and Scott McKenna.
+However, he was back in his club starting line-up for the final three games of the season and his chances of adding to his 21 Scotland caps has been increased by the absence through injury of Grant Hanley and Scott McKenna.

 "It was kind of an up-and-down season for me, but I made sure I worked hard at Club Brugge to get those games and get those minutes and it has paid off coming into these games," Hendry added.